dt-orders/keptn-onboarding/README.md

   * assumes GKE cluster - **tested with machine name: n1-standard-16 and cluster version: 1.13.11-gke.14**
   * assumes have installed kubectl, gcloud cli, jq
   * python 2.7 (required for Ubuntu 19.04)
+* to use a bastion host on [GKE here is a link a documentation](https://github.com/keptn-orders/keptn-orders-setup/blob/master/GOOGLE.md)
 ## Amazon EKS cluster

 **NOTE**
   * assumes EKS cluster - **tested with node-type=m5.2xlarge and cluster version 1.14**
   * sub domain in route53
   * assumes have installed eksctl, kubectl, aws cli, jq

 # Scripts to setup Keptn and the keptn-orders application